mjmohammadi1/JonarShop/README.md

 - Docker - to ease deployment.
 - Nginx - Reverse Proxy.
 - Morgan - to log the requests and responses to the server.
+- PM2 - to manage, monitor the processes of the application.
 - Ajv - to validate schema of the body of upcoming requests to the server.
 - Stripe - to handle payments.
 - Google Firestore - to store images of the products.